bleekley/CCISO-practice/README.md

 ### 3. Choose Your Mode

 **Practice Exam:**
-- Simulates the full CCISO exam experience
+- Simulates the exam experience
 - 150-minute timer
 - 152 questions across all domains
 - Answer all questions or finish early